arescrimson/LiveChatroom/README.md

-# LiveChatroom
+## About

-Live Chatroom written in Python using Django.
-Features Sign up and Log in functionality with live chatroom interactions.
+Live Chatroom web application.
+Backend written in Python using Django.
+Frontend implemented in JavaScript, Tailwind CSS, and HTML.
+Features signup and login functionalities with a livechatroom setting for multiple users.